Will.com / Life insurance

 DIME method

 Debt + Income + Mortgage + Education.
-Add up what your family would need to cover each — that's your coverage target.
+Add up what your family would need to cover each.
+That's your coverage target.

 Replace specific needs